 Body Image: You Don’t Need to be Skinny to be Fit

-Compared to people living without diabetes, those living with Type 2 diabetes might have a harder time practicing body positivity.
+Compared to people living without diabetes, those living with type 2 diabetes might have a harder time practicing body positivity.
 This is because living with a chronic illness can make it hard at times to view yourself as being perfect in your own right.
 While it’s important to work at being healthy and improvement is always a goal, remember: looking a certain way does not necessarily reflect health.
 Plenty of extremely active, fit people look decidedly “average” by the insane standards of our current society and they are kicking butt every day.
 You don’t have to be stick thin to be thriving and living a healthy, fit, fun-filled life.

 Social Media Influence

 Living with a disease every day can be stressful.
-Adding in societal pressure to look perfect and publically project that perfection on a daily basis can make it worse.
+Adding in societal pressure to look perfect and publicly project that perfection on a daily basis can make it worse.
 Social media plays a huge role in this, especially when it comes to fitness, which has in and of itself become a major social media mainstay.
 So many of us are misled by the way others perceive themselves on Instagram and are inclined to feel bad about ourselves, especially when it comes to the way we look and how that relates to our relationship with fitness.

 Social media and the pressure to look a certain way affects everyone, but women are disproportionately affected in comparison to men.
 Plenty of this has to do with issues of body image and expectations placed upon women.
 Studies also show that in general, people who use Facebook have lower self-esteem when compared to people who don’t.